Two GitHub pages hosting the web app are available:

 This is a web interface created with React 18 and Bootstrap 5.

-This web interface using Web Bluetooth® APIs can be used to establish a Bluetooth® LE connection and exchange data with a STM32WBA board.
+This web interface uses Web Bluetooth® APIs to establish a Bluetooth® LE connection and exchange data with an STM32WBA board.

 Here is the list of STM32WBA applications supported by this Bluetooth® web application: